yuanhao53/yuanhao53.github.io/_pages/about.md

 ---

-**Pu Yuanhao** is currently a (5th-year) full-time Ph.D. student in [School of Artificial Intelligence & Data Science](https://saids.ustc.edu.cn) (formerly named as School of Data Science), University of Science and Technology of China (USTC), under the supervison of [Prof.Defu Lian](https://faculty.ustc.edu.cn/liandefu).
+**Pu Yuanhao** is currently a (6th-year) full-time Ph.D. student in [School of Artificial Intelligence & Data Science](https://saids.ustc.edu.cn) (formerly named as School of Data Science), University of Science and Technology of China (USTC), under the supervison of [Prof.Defu Lian](https://faculty.ustc.edu.cn/liandefu).
 He got his B.S. degree from [School of Mathematical Sciences](https://math.ustc.edu.cn/), University of Science and Technology of China (USTC) in Jun.
 2021.

 His research interest mainly focus on **Machine Learning Theories** and its applications on **Recommender Systems**, especially **Consistency** properties for theoretical understandings of loss formulation and model design.

 Recent Updates
 ------
-- Today: Today is a brand new day!😊
+- 2026.07.30: Two recent works have been release on arXiv: [DIRECTOR](http://arxiv.org/abs/2607.26418) and [PSG](https://arxiv.org/abs/2607.26427).
-- 2026.03.09: Several recent works have been released on arXiv: [Metric Transfer](https://arxiv.org/pdf/2603.07671), [Softmax-family](https://arxiv.org/abs/2601.22745), [FlashEvaluator](https://arxiv.org/pdf/2603.02565) and [SOLAR](https://arxiv.org/abs/2603.02561).🌟😉
+- 2026.03.09: Several recent works have been released on arXiv: [Metric Transfer](https://arxiv.org/pdf/2603.07671), [Softmax-family](https://arxiv.org/abs/2601.22745), [FlashEvaluator](https://arxiv.org/pdf/2603.02565) and [SOLAR](https://arxiv.org/abs/2603.02561).
-- 2025.07.06: One paper accepted by MM2025, congratulations to Mianzimei!🌟😉
+- 2025.07.06: One paper accepted by MM2025, congratulations to Mianzimei.
-- 2025.06.11: Our extension work on designing ranking-consistent and generalizable objectives approximating Softmax Loss has been released on [arXiv](https://arxiv.org/abs/2506.09454)!🌟😉
+- 2025.06.11: Our extension work has been released on [arXiv](https://arxiv.org/abs/2506.09454).
-- 2025.01.27: One paper accepted by Machine Learning Journal, congratulations to Ruimeng!🌟😉
+- 2025.01.27: One paper accepted by Machine Learning Journal, congratulations to Ruimeng.
-- 2024.11.17: Our work on understanding the H-consistency of the two-tower model hypothesis space has been accepted by KDD2025!✨😆
+- 2024.11.17: Our work on understanding the H-consistency of the two-tower model hypothesis space has been accepted by KDD2025.
-- 2024.05.02: Our work on designing a metric-consistent and generalizable squared-form loss has been accepted by ICML2024!✨😆
+- 2024.05.02: Our work on designing a metric-consistent and generalizable squared-form loss has been accepted by ICML2024.
-- 2024.03.26: Our extension work on designing an automated and low-rank shallow autoencoder has been accepted by TORS!🌟😉
+- 2024.03.26: Our extension work on designing an automated and low-rank shallow autoencoder has been accepted by TORS.

 Educations
 ------